50 Unhealthiest Desserts on the Planet

 Häagen-Dazs Peanut Butter Salted Fudge Ice Cream

 Peanut butter can be a wonderful weight-loss food, but it happens to sabotage every ice cream pint on this list of unhealthiest desserts.
-Häagen-Dazs adds 24 grams of sugar per serving to its pint, and it also boasts a seriously high fat content.
+Häagen-Dazs adds 24 grams of sugar per serving to its pint, which also boasts a seriously high fat content.

 Magnum's Double Caramel Bar

-This double caramel ice cream bar by Magnum is the ultimate treat: it's filled with luscious caramel and gooey chocolatey coating, and then smothered in a cracking milk chocolate shell for both creamy and crunchy textures.
+This double caramel ice cream bar by Magnum is the ultimate treat.
+It's filled with luscious caramel and gooey, chocolatey coating, and it's smothered in a cracking milk chocolate shell for both creamy and crunchy textures.
 However, indulging in this frozen dessert will set you back 270 calories and 17 grams of fat.
 Go for Magnum's mini version instead.